 Most people have heard about recalls that happen for certain products on the news.
 If the recalls aren’t issued fast enough, someone operating a defective car could be at the mercy of the car.
 What happens if the brakes fail to work or the car starts to leak gas from the engine?
 These could lead to disastrous accidents and people could lose their life.
 This could be grounds for a lawsuit against the company.

 The car isn’t the only issue that people have to worry about as they’re driving.
 The conditions on the road could also play a major role.
 For example, if the road has a major pothole or has a defect on the surface, it could trip up the wheels of the car and cause a fatal car accident.
 What is an acceptable pothole and what size pothole deserves to be marked with a detour sign?
 This is a question that the court may have the answer.

 Without a doubt, poor weather could lead to a fatal car accident.
 High winds have the ability to blow cars right off the road.
 Driving rain and standing water could cause cars to hydroplane.
 A blizzard can cause the tires of the car to lose traction and carry someone off the road.
 Weather is a leading cause of serious accidents in the United States.

 It’s no secret that the skill of the driver also has a major role when it comes to car accidents.
 Teenagers do not have the experience that middle-aged drivers do and elderly drivers do not have the reflexes of their younger counterparts.
 The skill of the person behind the wheel could make the difference between arriving safely and a fatal car accident.

-Anyone who has lost a loved one in a fatal car accident should contact the car accident attorneys at GOM Law for a free consultation.
+Anyone who has lost a loved one in a fatal car accident should contact our car accident attorneys for a free consultation.
 Not every car accident is the result of mere circumstance and everyone is entitled to strong legal representation.
 Make sure you know your rights before moving forward.